jaredly/hindley/Roadmap.md

 - [x] have a text description of where the `unify` is coming from
 - [x] need unify to be part of the stack
 - [x] unify one & two need namessss
+- [ ] gotta highlight the 'left' and 'right' items under unification
+  - hmmm yeah.
 - [ ] scope on the right
 - [ ] when a substitution happens, highlight the thing
-- [ ] unify: have a stack-break for each substitution, so we can see each one applied.
+- [x] unify: have a stack-break for each substitution, so we can see each one applied.
 - [ ] also show available type variables?
-- [ ] figure out why we're getting duplicate entries like (sometype) -> (sometype)
+- [x] figure out why we're getting duplicate entries like (sometype) -> (sometype)
 - [ ] could I actually animate the substitutions? that would be very cool
-- [ ] OK let's actually have the types inline for variable declarations.
+- [x] OK let's actually have the types inline for variable declarations.

 I think maybe I want ... smaller examples?